My Old Man's a Dustman: Composition

 The song was written by Lonnie Donegan, Peter Buchanan (Donegan's manager between 1956 and 1962), and Beverly Thorn; Thorn was not credited on the original release.
-According to his autobiography, Beverley Thorn was a pseudonym of Leslie Bricusse, the songwriter who wrote hit shows with Anthony Newley.
+According to his autobiography, Beverley Thorn was a pseudonym of the songwriter Leslie Bricusse.

 It probably has its origins in "My Father Was a Fireman", a song sung by British World War I troops.
 The two songs share a lyrical similarity in their reference to "cor blimey trousers".
 A song beginning with the line "My old man's a dustman", but otherwise sharing no lyrics with Donegan's, is recorded as a playground song in the 1956 novel My Old Man's a Dustman by Wolf Mankowitz.
 This song tells of the exploits of the protagonist at the Battle of Mons.
 A version concerning a football game and beginning "My old man's a scaffie [dustman or street-sweeper, from scavenger]/He wears a scaffie's hat" (echoing the first two lines of Donegan's song) is recorded as a Scottish playground song during the 1950s.
 A very similar song, beginning "My old man's a baker", is recorded in Chester-le-Street in 1967.
 All of these songs share the same metric structure.

 The melody is borrowed from the theme starting at around 2 minutes and 20 seconds into the music for the ballet Petrushka, composed by Igor Stravinsky.

 The song represented a change in style for Donegan, away from American folk and towards British music hall.

 Single release

 On 16 March 1960, through Pye Records in the UK, Donegan released a version of the song recorded live at the Gaumont cinema in Doncaster just a few weeks earlier, on 20 February.
 The B-side was a version of the English folk song "The Golden Vanity".
 The single reached number one in the UK Singles Chart on 31 March and maintained that position for four weeks.
-It also reached number one in Ireland, Australia and New Zealand and on the Canadian CHUM Chart, selling over a million copies in total.
+It also reached number one in Ireland, Australia, New Zealand, and on the Canadian CHUM Chart for 2 weeks, selling over a million copies in total.